Estampie00/HMMBCR/README.md

 # HMMBCR
-This is a project that uses raw sensory data collected by wearable sensors and mobile devices for Behavioral Context Recognition, which can been as an extension of Human Activity Recognition. <br>
+This is a project that uses raw sensory data collected by wearable sensors and mobile devices for Behavioral Context Recognition, which can be seen as an extension of Human Activity Recognition. <br>
 ![总体框图8](https://github.com/user-attachments/assets/cadd2adb-70e4-4fe0-a7c6-30964ca082a9) <br>